Get Fitted with Quality Dental Inlays & Onlays in North Atlanta, GA

 Dentists use inlays when the cavity is between a tooth’s cusps, restoring bite function by rebuilding a portion of the chewing surface.
 Onlays also work when the cavity is affecting your cusps, but they cover more of the surface and are ideal when the damage is affecting a larger area.

-How Are Inlays or Onlays Placed?
+How Are Dental Inlays and Onlays Placed?

 The placing of both inlays and onlays requires two appointments.
 In the first appointment, our dentists prepare the cavity.
 This process involves cleaning the tooth and eliminating the decay from the affected area.